Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Topology optimization framework

 \section{Topology optimization framework}

 This section provides the TO framework for the proposed approach.
 The designed soft gripper consists of four flexible, beam-like arms\footnote{We call arm(s) henceforth in the paper.} capable of bending to aid grasping, as shown in Fig.~\ref{fig:SPG_four_def}.
 Each compliant beam/arm is composed of 10 units/ PneuNets.
 The modular configuration of the arm offers scalability, adaptability, and compliance for the gripping action.
-The focus of this work is to optimize the geometry of a single 2D PneuNet unit, which, when assembled in series as 3D units\footnote{A 2D optimized unit is appropriately extruded to form a corresponding 3D unit}, forms a complete compliant arm (Fig.~\ref{fig:3D_CAD_opt}).
+The focus of this work is to optimize the geometry of a single 2D PneuNet unit using LTO, which, when assembled in series as 3D units\footnote{A 2D optimized unit is appropriately extruded to form a corresponding 3D unit}, forms a complete compliant arm (Fig.~\ref{fig:3D_CAD_opt}).
 The idea is that, upon actuation with pneumatic pressure, these optimized arms collectively enable effective gripping (Fig.~\ref{fig:SPG_four_def}).
-The 2D design domain for analysis and optimization to determine the optimized material layout are depicted in Fig.~\ref{fig:DD}.
+The 2D design domain used for analysis and optimization to determine the optimized material layout is depicted in Fig.~\ref{fig:DD}.
+Note that although considering the entire gripper design domain would expand the design search space, it would introduce additional challenges, including complex actuation modeling, intricate pressure inlet design, complicated boundary conditions, high computational cost, and manufacturability considerations, among others.
+Thus, the objective of the current manuscript is to optimize the internal geometry of a 2D PneuNet unit chamber for the intended SPG design.

-We use the density-based TO method.
+We use the density-based TO method~\cite{kumar2022honeytop90}.
 The fixed reference domain is parameterized using the quadrilateral FEs wherein each element is assigned a design variable, $\rho$, which is assumed to be constant within that element.
 The robust formulation that includes three variable fields (design, filtered and projected)--$\bm{\rho},\,\tilde{\bm{\rho}},\,\bar{\bm{\rho}}$ is employed~\cite{wang2011projection}.
 The filtered variable $\tilde{\rho}_i$ for element $i$ is defined as~\cite{bruns2001topology}

 where $n_i = \{i,\,||\mb{x}_i^c - \mb{x}_j^c||\le r_{\ms{\min}}\}$, indicates the number of neighboring elements for element~$i$ determined as per filter radius, $r_{\min}$. $\bm{x}_i^c\,\text{and}\, \bm{x}_j^c$ represent center coordinates of element $i$ and element $j$, respectively. $||\,.\,||$ denotes distance in the Euclidean space.
 Volume of element~$i$ is denoted by $v_i$. $w(\bm{x}_{i,\,j})$ is a linearly decaying weighting function determined as above.
 The derivative of $\tilde{\rho}_i$ with respect to $\rho_j$ is determined as